NativeDynamics/NeutriumJS.thermo.IAPWS97/README.md

 		ic		// Ionisation constant
 	}

-If you try and calculate the properties outside the range of applicability as specified by IAWPS NeutriumJS Steam will return null.
+If you try and calculate the properties outside the range of applicability as specified by IAWPS an exception will be thrown.

 ## Optional Neutrium Convert Support

 NeutriumJS.steam has optional support for the [NeutriumJS.convert](https://github.com/NativeDynamics/NeutriumJS.convert) module.
 Just include it before the steam modules:

 	<script charset="utf-8" src="path-to-lib/neutriumJS.convert.min.js"></script>
-	<script charset="utf-8" src="path-to-lib/neutriumJS.steam.min.js"></script>
+	<script charset="utf-8" src="path-to-lib/neutriumJS.thermo.IAPWS97.min.js"></script>

-Then you can get NeutriumJS.steam to return results as Qty objects:
+Then you can get NeutriumJS.thermo.IAPWS97 to return results as Qty objects:

-	var result = NeutriumJS.steam.PT.solve(3, 300).asQty();
+	var result = NeutriumJS.thermo.IAPWS97.PT.solve(3, 300).asQty();

 This will allow you to easily convert each property as required: